jgallag88/appliance-build/README.md

 live-build/variants.
 A specific variant can be built by passing in the variant's name:

-    $ HYPERVISORS=generic ./scripts/docker-run.sh make internal-minimal
+    $ PLATFORMS=kvm ./scripts/docker-run.sh make internal-minimal

-Note that by modifying the 'HYPERVISORS' environment variable, it is possible to build an appliance with a kernel optimized for a different hypervisor.
-The appliance will also contain kernel modules built for that optimized kernel, and perhaps some other modules relevant to that hypervisor only.
+Note that by modifying the 'PLATFORMS' environment variable, it is possible to build an appliance with a kernel optimized for a different platform.
+The appliance will also contain kernel modules built for that optimized kernel, and perhaps some other modules relevant to that platform only.

 When this completes, the newly built VM artifacts will be contained in the "artifacts/" directory: